Lada Xray

-The Lada XRAY is a compact crossover SUV produced by the Russian car manufacturer AvtoVAZ.
+The Lada XRAY is a subcompact crossover SUV produced by the Russian car manufacturer AvtoVAZ.
 Designed by a team led by Steve Mattin, the chief designer of the Lada Vesta, it was first presented as a concept in August 2012 at the Moscow International Automobile Salon.
 A newer version, the Lada XRAY Concept 2, debuted in August 2014.
-The production version of the Lada XRAY was released for sale in early 2016 and ceased in 2022 for inavailability of parts due to the Western sanctions after the Russian invasion of Ukraine.
+The production version of the Lada XRAY was released for sale in early 2016 and ceased in 2022 for unavailability of parts due to the international sanctions after the Russian invasion of Ukraine.

 Overview

 The Lada XRAY debuted in August 2014 at the Moscow International Automobile Salon as a concept.
 The car was created on the basis of the Dacia Sandero hatchback produced by Automobile Dacia, subsidiary of Renault which has control over AvtoVAZ, but features an original design, engines, gearboxes, and various options, unavailable for the Sandero in the Russian market.

 It went into production in December 2015.
-Lada XRAY is the first compact city crossover in the company’s history.
+Lada XRAY is the first compact city crossover in the company's history.
 The car’s design is based on the Dacia B0 platform and is the result of Renault’s and AVTOVAZ’s specialists.
 Production started in December 2015 in full compliance with the schedule previously announced by the company.
 It is produced at the Togliatti manufacturing site.
 The start of sales was held on February 14, 2016.
 Lada XRAY is available in 7 trim levels.